autoSteve/ha-solcast-solar/README.md

 ### Rooftop site migration

 If you need to move your rooftop site(s) to a completely different Solcast account, then the process is straightforward.
 (This has been tested, but is still experimental.
-Released in v4.5.3, so make sure you're on at least that version.)
+Released in v4.5.3, so make sure you're on at least that version before attempting.)

 > [!NOTE]
 >
 > Do the migration with an understanding of what might happen to usage of daily API quota.
 The best outcome on that front will come from a migration just prior to UTC midnight should you also be altering the forecast update usage frequency at the same time.
 >
-> **Definitely do not attempt a migration should issues with API availability for hobbyists be occurring.** Check your logs first.
+> **Do not attempt a migration should issues with API availability for hobbyists be occurring.** Check your logs first.
+If a rooftop sites API `GET` call fails on reload then migration can not complete, and the integration will not load.
+Rest assured that it will complete once the API is again available.

 Each rooftop site is identified by a "site ID", and setting up your rooftop(s) in a different account *will* result in new site IDs being created.